BUEC500C1/codvid-app-zhou-1/README.md

 ```
 But since I had to borrow laptop, I can only try web version - Snack.

-#### Step 2: Build and run Hello App on emulator and phone
+#### Step 2: Build and run Hello App on emulator and phone [Done]
 It is easy, just follow this link: https://reactnative.dev/docs/getting-started
-The demo image shows like below:
+The result image shows like below:
 ![demo](/img/hello.PNG)

 #### Step 3:  Develop use case to display a map